Free Solar Panels

-Like all solar PV systems, they're best if you're at home during the day (when the sun is shining) or you're happy to change your lifestyle to make the most of the free electricity in the daytime.
-For example, you could install a timer switch on appliances (such as dishwashers, dryers, etc) so they run during the day and not all at the same time.
+Like all solar PV systems, they're best if you're at home during the day (when the sun is shining) so you can make the most of the free electricity in the daytime.

 What am I signing up to with free solar panels?

-You are entering into a lease contract with the company, renting out your roof to someone else for 20-25 years.
-We analysed a contract from one rent-a-roof company and found issues with liabilities and provisions very much in favour of the company.
+If you do decide to rent your roof out, you ought to be fully aware of what you're getting involved with: you are entering into a lease contract with the company, renting out your roof to someone else for 20-25 years.
+We analysed a contract from one rent-a-roof company, and found issues with liabilities and provisions that were very much in favour of the company.

-- If you need the panels to be removed for a period - to do maintenance work on the roof, for example - you'd have to compensate the company for the missed FIT payments.
+- If the panels needed to be removed for a period – to do maintenance work on the roof, for example – the householder would have to compensate the company for the missed Fit payments.

-- If you wanted to sell your home within the 20-25-year lease period, you will have to find a buyer who is happy to take on the lease for the remainder of the contract as it will stay with the house.
+Also bear in mind that if you have free solar panels installed and want to sell the home within the 20-25-year lease period, you will have to find a buyer who is happy to take on the lease for the remainder of the contract, as it will stay with the property.

 What do I need to watch out for?

 We recommend that you get independent legal advice on the details of the contract.
-You should consider who owns the system, what happens if you want to end the contract early, who is liable for damage, who pays for insurance, upkeep and repairs, and what happens if you move house.
+You should consider who owns the system; what happens if you want to end the contract early; who is liable for damage; who pays for insurance, upkeep and repairs; and what happens if you move.

-The Renewable Energy Consumer Code provides a list of information on its website that consumers should expect to be provided by companies offering a rent-a-roof scheme.
-It's certainly worth having a look at before signing up to any contract.
+The Renewable Energy Consumer Code provides a list of free solar PV system information on its website that consumers should expect to be provided by rent-a-roof scheme companies.
+It's certainly worth having a look before signing up to any contract.

 Why are free solar panel schemes unfair on all consumers?

-FIT is paid for by you - all electricity customers pay a small levy on their bill to fund the scheme, and in its first year more than £10m was paid out.
+FIT is paid for by you – all electricity customers pay a small levy on their bill to fund the scheme.
+In its first year, more than £10m was paid out.
 Rent-a-roof schemes mean that 'free solar' companies pocketed a chunk of that cash.

 Which? thinks that the profits from rent-a-roof schemes should be shared more fairly between the rent-a-roof company and the householder.
 We are also concerned that cash intended for householders is going elsewhere.